iamanishsrivastava/ToDo-App/README.md

 - Add tasks by typing in the input field and selecting a category.
 - Click the "Add" button to add a task.
 - Click on a task to mark it as completed, and click again to mark it as incomplete.
-- Click the "Clear All" button to clear all tasks in a specific category.
+- Click the "Clear" button to clear all tasks in a specific category.
+- Click the "Clear All" button to clear all tasks in all the categories.

 ## Contributing